esherwin/MethaneDistributionsPublished/README.md

 Ensure Python 3.13 or above is installed

 Package requirements documented in requirements.txt

+For the Analytica model, use Version 6.5.11.266 or later for best performance.

+### File structure
+Note that all Analytica, CSV, and XLSX files are stored on Git in large file storage.

 ## Campaign coverage notebooks
 This folder contains Jupyter notebooks used to convert Enverus microdata and aerial survey shapefiles to compute well and hydrocarbon production coverage for each scenario.